PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 !!!
 Tip

     Don't be a 'digital hoarder'!
 Refresh your materials sections each year so all content is up to date and any clutter is removed.

-This will make it much easier to maintain your site and for students to find what they need.
+    This will make it much easier for you to maintain your site and for students to find what they need.

 === "Update after rollover"